chungg/chungg.github.io/_posts/2021-04-16-sso-bastion.markdown

     ProxyCommand sh -c "aws ssm start-session --target %h --document-name AWS-StartSSHSession --parameters 'portNumber=%p'"
 ```

-if you have multiple aws profiles, you will need to add extries for them as
+If you have multiple aws profiles, you will need to add entries for them as
 well.
 See below for example.

 3. Ensure user's role has permission against action `ssm:StartSession` against